Rights and Responsibilities

 New Faculty Seminar

 All new full-time faculty members must complete the New Faculty Seminar in the first year, including faculty members who were previously adjuncts.
 The New Faculty Seminar meets every other week throughout the school year and combines general best teaching practices with information about Bristol-specific programs and resources.
-This year’s New Faculty Seminar Syllabus can be found here.
+View the New Faculty Seminar Syllabus.

 Policies concerning course observation are currently being updated.
 When they are updated, we will place them in the Faculty Handbook.